Nalini Joshi: Early life and education

-Education

-Joshi attended Fort Street High School and gained her Bachelor of Science with honours in 1980 at the University of Sydney, and her PhD at Princeton University under the supervision of Martin David Kruskal.
+Joshi attended Fort Street High School in Sydney, and gained her Bachelor of Science with honours in 1980 at the University of Sydney.
+She earned her PhD at Princeton University in the United States, under the supervision of Martin David Kruskal.
 Her PhD thesis was entitled The Connection Problem for the First and Second Painlevé Transcendents.

 Career

 After a postdoctoral fellowship in 1987 and a research fellowship and lectureship (1988–90), both at the Australian National University, Joshi took up a lectureship at the University of New South Wales in Sydney (1990–94) and was promoted to senior lecturer in 1994.

 In 1997, she won an Australian Research Council (ARC) senior research fellowship, which she took up at the University of Adelaide, and became an associate professor/reader at that university a year later.

-In 2002 she moved to the University of Sydney as Chair of Applied Mathematics; since 2006 she has been director of the Centre for Mathematical Biology, from 2007 to 2009 head of the School of Mathematics and Statistics (associate head since 2010).
+In 2002 she moved to the University of Sydney as Chair of Applied Mathematics; since 2006 she has been director of the Centre for Mathematical Biology, from 2007 to 2009 head of the School of Mathematics and Statistics at Sydney University (associate head from 2010).
+She was the first female mathematician to be appointed professor at the university. first woman to hold this position.
+She is also a member of the School's Applied Mathematics Research Group.
+As of March 2026 she remains Chair of Applied Mathematics at the School.

+Other achievements and roles

+Joshi has held a number of positions in the Australian Mathematical Society, including its presidency from December 2008 to September 2010.
+She was a board member of the Australian Mathematics Trust (2010–13), and joined the National Committee for Mathematical Sciences in January 2010.

 In 2015, Joshi co-founded and co-chaired the Science in Australia Gender Equity (SAGE) program, which works to increase retention of women in STEM fields using Athena SWAN principles.

 Since 2016, she has served as a member of the SAGE Expert Advisory Group.

-Awards and honors
+Awards and honours

-Joshi was elected a fellow of the Australian Academy of Science in March 2008, and has held a number of positions in the Australian Mathematical Society, including its presidency from December 2008 to September 2010.